Elvaceishim/Lagos-GAN-clean/docs/dataset_cards.md

 3. **Quality Enhancement:** Auto-contrast adjustment
 4. **Validation:** Manual review for quality and appropriateness
 5. **Metadata Extraction:** Source, license, and cultural context information
+6. **Lightweight CPU Experiments:** Recent CPU-only experiments temporarily resample images to 128×128 with reduced channel counts for faster prototyping; these runs are not yet sufficient to achieve target FID metrics.

 ### Dataset Statistics